-Column 1 Column 2 Column 3 Column 4 Use term Definition Includes the following examples Does not include the following examples knowledge and develop skills; or (b) student accommodation, before or after school care, or vacation care, if the use is ancillary to the use in paragraph (a). preparatory school, preparatory school, primary school, secondary school, special education facility, technical institute, university care, family day care Emergency services The use of premises by a government entity or community organisation to provide- (a) essential emergency services; or (b) disaster management services; or (c) management support facilities for the services.
-Ambulance station, auxiliary fire and rescue station, emergency management support facility, evacuation centres, police station, rural fire brigade, rural fire brigade, State emergency service facility, urban fire and rescue station Community use, hospital, residential care facility Environment facility (a) The use of premises for a facility for the appreciation, conservation or interpretation of an area of cultural, environmental or heritage value; but (b) Does not include the use of premises to provide accommodation for tourists and travellers.
+Column 1 Column 2 Column 3 Column 4 Use term Definition Includes the following examples Does not include the following examples establishment (a) training and instruction to impart knowledge and develop skills; or (b) student accommodation, before or after school care, or vacation care, if the use is ancillary to the use in paragraph (a). preparatory school, primary school, secondary school, special education facility, technical institute, university care, family day care Emergency services The use of premises by a government entity or community organisation to provide- (a) essential emergency services; or (b) disaster management services; or (c) management support facilities for the services.
+Ambulance station, auxiliary fire and rescue station, emergency management support facility, evacuation centres, police station, rural fire brigade, State emergency service facility, urban fire and rescue station Community use, hospital, residential care facility Environment facility (a) The use of premises for a facility for the appreciation, conservation or interpretation of an area of cultural, environmental or heritage value; but (b) Does not include the use of premises to provide accommodation for tourists and travellers.
 Nature-based attractions, walking tracks, seating, shelters, boardwalks, observation decks, bird hides Extractive industry The use of premises for- (a) extracting or processing extractive resources; and (b) any related activities, including, for example, transporting the resources to market.
-Quarry Food and drink outlet The use of premises for- (a) preparing and selling food and drink for consumption on or off the premises; or (b) providing liquor for consumption on the premises, if the use is ancillary to the use in paragraph (a).
+Quarry Food and drink outlet The use of premises for- (a) preparing and selling food and drink for consumption on or off the premises; or (b) providing liquor for consumption on or off the premises, if the use is ancillary to the use in paragraph (a).
 Bistro, café, coffee shop, drive-through facility, kiosk, milk bar, restaurant, snack bar, take- away shop, tearoom Bar, club, hotel, shop, theatre, nightclub entertainment facility Function facility The use of premises for- (a) receptions or functions; or (b) preparing and providing food and liquor for consumption on the premises as part of a reception or function.
-Conference centre, reception centre Community use, hotel Funeral parlour (a) The use of premises for- (i) arranging and conducting funerals, memorials and other similar events; or (ii) a mortuary; or (iii) storing and preparing bodies for burial or cremation; but Cemetery, crematorium, place of worship
+Conference centre, reception centre Community use, hotel Funeral parlour (a) The use of premises for- (i) arranging and conducting funerals, memorials and other similar events; or (ii) a mortuary; or (iii) storing and preparing bodies for burial or cremation; but (b) Does not include the use of premises for the burial or Cemetery, crematorium, place of worship